crnd-inc/crnd-web/crnd_web_tree_field_action/README.rst

 |badge2| |badge4| |badge5|

-CRND Web Tree Colored Field widget provide to display tree cell with color from another field.
+CRND Web Tree Field Action allows you to define a tree field for behavior similar to that of a button by adding the name and type of the action to the options.

+Sample:  <field name="my_fields" options="{'on_click': {'action': 'action_name', 'type': 'action|object'}}"/>.

 Read the `Website Service Desk <https://crnd.pro/doc-bureaucrat-itsm/11.0/en/Website_Service_Desk_eng/>`__ Module Guide for more information.